How is a gastric bypass done?

 Feeling too full or sick after eating

-If you eat more than the pouch can hold, you will feel uncomfortable.
-You may feel sick to your stomach and throw up.
+If you eat more than the pouch can hold, you’ll feel uncomfortable.
+You may even feel sick to your stomach and throw up.

 If you have food and drinks that are higher in sugar, you may develop dumping syndrome.
 This is a group of symptoms that happen when food moves too fast from the stomach to the small intestine.
-Symptoms include nausea, vomiting, diarrhea, stomach pain or cramping, weakness, dizziness, flushing, sweating, anxiety, and a fast heart rate.
+Go to

 Not getting enough vitamins and minerals